 In addition, beware of fixed deposits in local currencies.
 Interest rates can go even higher and be extremely tempting, but there are additional risks you need to be aware of.

 For example, in Mongolia, you’ll see fixed deposits in US dollars for about 5%.
 But, fixed deposits in the local currency, the Mongolian Tugrik, can fetch 13-15%.
-While these double digit rates look attractive on the surface, the inflation rate in the country is also high – that takes a big bite out of your gains.
+While these double-digit rates look attractive on the surface, the inflation rate in the country is also high – that takes a big bite out of your gains.
 In fact, sometimes, you can even end up with a negative return.
 So, be careful

-In order to get the best return while still protecting your principal and limiting risk, consider fixed deposits in more stable currency, like the US dollar deposits instead.
+In order to get the best return while still protecting your principal and limiting risk, consider fixed deposits in a more stable currency, like the US dollar deposits instead.

 To learn more about interest rates and fixed deposits, check out the GlobalBanks Rates Index, which you can access for free by following this link.
 Here we also share tips and recommendations for how to access the highest interest rates in different countries around the world.